adeel567/Hackintosh/README.md

 16GB DDR4

 # Todo and Problems
 - [x] Realtek audio - FIXED
 - [x] Pretty UEFI - FIXED
 - [x] FileVault - FIXED
 - [x] USB patch - FIXED
+- [x] iMessage, iCloud - Works just fine with serial numbers generated
-- [ ] Bluetooth - want to use AirPods
+- [x] Bluetooth - want to use AirPods, bought this adapter that just works^TM: https://amzn.to/3pTbDMt
-- [ ] Wi-Fi - non-issue for me, but would be nice for AirDrop.
+- [ ] Wi-Fi - non-issue for me, but would be nice for AirDrop and tethering
-- [ ] Sleep - iGPU issue
+- [ ] Sleep - iGPU issue, will not wake up from sleep.
+Use 'lock screen' option instead.
-- [ ] *Proper* dual-monitor support - iGPU issue
+- [ ] *Proper* dual-monitor support - iGPU issue, have to replug/restart both monitors after booting in a certain order.
 - [ ] DRM - iGPU issue
-- [ ] iMessage, iCloud - not a priority imo

 However, the major problem is that the iGPU is not properly supported.
 I've played around with the framebuffer patching quite a bit and single-display works, but for dual-display I boot with both monitors attached, unplug both, then reattach with DVI, followed by DP and it somehow works.
 Sleep functionality due to the iGPU is also broken permanently.